noungajo/printf/README.md

 # 0x10.
 C - printf
 ## Description
-Hello, our team made up of @Noutcha ngapi jonathan and @ enama binong frédérique Francoise , aims to create a printf function in c.
+Hello, our team made up of @Noutcha Ngapi Jonathan and @Enama Binong Frédérique Francoise , aims to create a printf function in c.
 What you should learn from this project:
 * How to use git in a team setting
 * Applying variadic functions to a big project